hardhats/vista-install-docs/New/InitializeVistA.rst

     ``N DGSKIP S DGSKIP=$S(DGFORGN:"!,?42,""From/To: """,1:"?42,""From/To: """)``

-    Make sure to exit GT.M using HALT or Ctrl-D so that the changes will "take".
+    Make sure to exit GT.M/YottaDB using HALT or Ctrl-D so that the changes will "take".
     (There are smarter ways of doing this, but this is the easiest for beginners.)